XudongXie/Use-simpleJWT-with-WeChat-Mini-Program/README.md

 1. Generate new tokens (access_token,refresh_token) for new user.

-2. Using refresh_token to refresh a new access_token for an exsiting user.
+2. Use refresh_token to refresh a new access_token for an exsiting user.

-3. Generate new tokens (access_token,refresh_token) for exsiting user in case the user's refresh_token is also expeired.
+3. Generate new tokens (access_token,refresh_token) for exsiting user in case the user's refresh_token was also expeired.

 Almost every request made to backend, you need to take good care of these Tokens, so I put it into a single js file and exported them to outside call.